zendesk/docker-amazon-kinesis-agent/README.md

 How to use
 ==========
-Use this image as the `FROM` value in your Dockerfile.
+Use this image as the `FROM` value in your `Dockerfile`.
 Then install a customized configuration file into `/etc/aws-kinesis/agent.json`.

 The configuration file format is documented